 We’ve all heard plenty of scary birth stories and you’ve been educated on childbirth enough to know that it is, unfortunately, a pretty painful experience.

 But did you know that some things can make labor pain much worse?
 This is not a subject often discussed but these are things every new mama should know so they can avoid them like the plague!

 If you plan to have an epidural you’ll still have to go through some labor pain until you become dilated enough to actually have the anesthesia so read on to find out how to minimize the pain.

-And if you’re a tough as nails mama who’s going to go all natural you’ll definitely want to do anything you can to make things easier.
-You may be a warrior but you don’t want it any worse then it has to be!
+And if you’re a tough-as-nails mama who’s going to go all natural you’ll definitely want to do anything you can to make things easier.
+You may be a warrior but you don’t want it any worse than it has to be!